obiba/amber-doc/admin/installation.rst

 Because the Amber system is composed of different parts (server and client applications), these need to be integrated with each other for the specific site where they will be deployed.

-The set up of the different Docker images of Amber is described in the `Docker Amber documentation <https://github.com/obiba/docker-amber/blob/master/README.md>`_.
+The set up of the different Docker images of Amber is described in the `amber-template project <https://github.com/obiba/amber-template>`_.

 The steps to follow are:

+1. Download or clone the ``amber-template`` repository,
-1. Define the ``Docker`` images of each Amber parts (server and apps),
+2. Define the Amber (server and apps) parts (configuration and/or source files) to customize,
-2. Wrap up these images in a ``Docker Compose`` file.
+3. Use the ``Docker Compose`` tool to build and run these images in your specific environment.

 Upgrade
 -------